gr4vy/gr4vy-go/api/docs/ConnectionOptions.md

 `func (o *ConnectionOptions) UnsetPaypalPaypalpaylater()`

 UnsetPaypalPaypalpaylater ensures that no value is present for PaypalPaypalpaylater, not even an explicit nil
+### GetPowertranzCard

+`func (o *ConnectionOptions) GetPowertranzCard() ConnectionOptionsPowertranzCard`

+GetPowertranzCard returns the PowertranzCard field if non-nil, zero value otherwise.

+### GetPowertranzCardOk

+`func (o *ConnectionOptions) GetPowertranzCardOk() (*ConnectionOptionsPowertranzCard, bool)`

+GetPowertranzCardOk returns a tuple with the PowertranzCard field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetPowertranzCard

+`func (o *ConnectionOptions) SetPowertranzCard(v ConnectionOptionsPowertranzCard)`

+SetPowertranzCard sets PowertranzCard field to given value.

+### HasPowertranzCard

+`func (o *ConnectionOptions) HasPowertranzCard() bool`

+HasPowertranzCard returns a boolean if a field has been set.

+### SetPowertranzCardNil

+`func (o *ConnectionOptions) SetPowertranzCardNil(b bool)`

+ SetPowertranzCardNil sets the value for PowertranzCard to be an explicit nil

+### UnsetPowertranzCard
+`func (o *ConnectionOptions) UnsetPowertranzCard()`

+UnsetPowertranzCard ensures that no value is present for PowertranzCard, not even an explicit nil
 ### GetStripeCard

 `func (o *ConnectionOptions) GetStripeCard() ConnectionOptionsStripeCard`